Mahesh100/Spring-Java-Framwork/README.md

 - The injection is achieved by binding a method return value to the model.
 - @ModelAttribute has an element as value.
 - @ModelAttribute can be used at method level as well as parameter level.
+- The @ModelAttribute Annotation can be used at two levels in a Controller class.